aochagavia/Rust-Sudoku-Solver/README.md

 Rust-Sudoku-Solver
 ==================

-A basic application to solve sudokus using the Rust programming language.
+A basic application to solve sudokus using the Rust programming language v0.9.

 ##Why?